Cloud8/Metablock/Readme.md

   The Shanghai program is written in Java and controled by a property file and some command line flags.
-  See Makefile for reference, for now.
-May be later, I can script things up.

   *This is the first initial realease and considered test code.*